 Edinburgh International Festival (August)

 The world-renowned Edinburgh International Festival is a constant and continuous flux of creative energy that takes hold of the Scottish capital for three weeks a year.
-The festival itself, now over 70 years old, is not so much one large celebration as it is many microcosms of artistic endeavour.
+The festival itself, now more than 70 years old, is not so much one large celebration as it is many microcosms of an artistic endeavour.
 Nearly every public place is transformed into a venue of some sort and plays host to a curated range of performances, from opera and classical music to theatre and dance.